How to Dress for a Through Hike: Best Clothes to Wear on a Thru hike

 First, what do you need to know.

-Hiking cloths are about three things; the materials and their complimentary properties, dressing in layers using the layering system, and wearing light and easily changeable cloths.
+Hiking cloths are about three things; the materials and their complimentary properties, dressing in layers using the layering system, and wearing light and easily changeable clothes.

 Some materials, such as nylon, polyester, and wool, have a property known as wicking that allows liquids absorbed by the material to be pushed away from the skin and dispersed along the fabric to keep the body warm and allow that moisture to dry quickly.
 Materials that dont have this property, such as cotton, make for poor outdoor clothing.
 Cotton can make the wearer very cold, even in hot weather, with just a minute amount of moisture, and will put the wearer’s health at risk.